 Caregivers are unsung heroes whose dedication, selflessness, and compassion often go unnoticed.
-Being a caregiver shows strength in character.
-Caregivers help with someone’s basic daily needs, which include social, physical, and/or health needs.
-This involves providing physical and emotional support for long-term issues, such as illness or disability, or short-term issues, such as recovery from surgery or injury.
-It takes resilience, strength, and empathy to be a caregiver.
+They help with someone’s basic daily needs by providing physical and emotional support for short- and long-term issues or disabilities.
+It takes resilience, strength and empathy to be a caregiver.

 Who gets the title of caregiver?